wesruv/target.en/help/c-recommendations/c-products/feeds.md

 * **Items**: Displays the number of items in the feed.
 * **Last Updated**: Displays the date and time when the feed was last updated and the name of the person who updated the feed.
 If the [!UICONTROL Last Updated] feed says "undefined," the feed is coming in from [!DNL Recommendations Classic] and cannot be changed from within [!DNL Target Premium Recommendations].

+>[!IMPORTANT]
+>
+>Uploaded entities and entity attributes expire after 61 days.
+This means:
+>1.
+Your feed should run at least monthly to ensure that your catalog contents do not expire.
+>2.
+Removing an item from your feed file does not remove an item from your catalog.
+To remove the item from the catalog, manually delete the item via UI or API.
+Or, modify the item attributes (such as inventory) to ensure the item is excluded from consideration.

 ## CSV {#section_65CC1148C7DD448FB213FDF499D35FCA}

 You can create a `.csv` file using the Adobe proprietary CSV upload format.
 The file contains display information about the reserved and custom attributes for your products.
 To upload attributes specific to your implementation, replace `CustomN` in the header row with the name of the attribute you want to use.
 In the example below, `entity.Custom1` has been replaced by: `entity.availability`.
 You can then bulk upload the file to the [!DNL Recommendations] server.